alteryx/react-comms/src/Docs/getting-started/usage.md

 ## Build Process

-Once you've developed your custom tool, you can build it using our built in `npm run build` command.
-This script will bundle your custom application for you.
-From there, it just needs to be installed into the Designer plugins directory.
-You can simply manually copy and paste the output of the `dist` directory.
+Once you develop your custom tool, you can build it with our built-in `npm run build` command.
+This script bundles your custom app for you.

-(TO DO: Update this to reflect once no part of this process is manual).
+From there, you need to install it into the Designer plugins directory.
+You can manually copy and paste the output of the `dist` directory.